Article I – Name

 Section 2.
 Other Committees and Appointed Positions

-Committee chairs and other administrative positions shall be appointed by July 1 by the incoming Co-Presidents to serve one-year terms.
+Committee chairs and other administrative positions shall be appointed by July 1 by the incoming Board to serve one-year terms.
 Individuals in these positions may serve unlimited successive terms.
 These positions may include, but are not limited to, the following: Section Leader, Librarian, Music Selection Chair, Publicity Chair, Social Co-Chairs, House Manager, Stage Manager, Technical Support and Ticket Co-Chairs.

 Section 3.
 Section Leaders